vmware-archive/pcf-vehicle-simulator-microservices/apps/README.md

 ### DealerService
 A GoLang service that puts a lightweight wrapper around the Edmunds Web Services (http://developer.edmunds.com/)
-	Requires an API Key (sign up for one above)
+	Requires an API Key (sign up for one at the URL listed above)

 	Environment variables needed:
 	PORT - which port the service should run on